buzzo/angularjs-material/README.md

 - using material as UI

 TODO:
 - implement virtual scrolling
+- fix tests
 - implement UNDO for operations
 - implement change language (needs user session and server side)
 - implement change password (needs user session and server side)
 - implement server side validation errors (like unique name for patient)
 - how handle input form with spaces only?
 - show message (inside list div) or picture when get an error to load list
-- fix and improve tests (they are just examples today)
+- improve tests (they are just examples today)
 - improve login screen
 - research + add security (login, logout)